rotundasoftware/backbone-courier/README.md

 ### <a name="spawn"></a>view.spawn( messageName, [data] )

 The `spawn` method generates a new message and passes it to the view's "parent", i.e. the closest ancestor view in the DOM tree.
 (It also calls `view.trigger( messageName, data )` so that you can listen to the message as you would a normal Backbone event.)
-The parent view can "handle" this message, taking some action upon its receipt, by including an entry for this message in its `onMessages` hash, and / or it can pass this message to its own parent, using its `passMessages` hash.
+The parent view can "handle" this message, taking some action upon its receipt, by including an entry for this message in its `onMessages` hash, or it can pass this message to its own parent, using its `passMessages` property.
 In this manner the message may bubble up the view hierarchy, as determined (by default) by the DOM tree.

 `messageName` is the name of the message being spawned.
-The name is used in the `onMessages` and `passMessages` hashes of ancestor views to handle or pass the message further up the view hierarchy, respectively.
+The name is used in the `onMessages` and `passMessages` properties of ancestor views to handle or pass the message further up the view hierarchy, respectively.

 `data` is application defined data that will be available to this view's ancestors when handling or passing this message.

 > #### Round trip messages
 >
 > If `messageName` ends in `!`, the message is considered a "round trip message".
 Round trip messages are special in that they return values.
 That is, the `spawn()` method will return the value returned by the first (and only) method that handles the message.
 Using round trip messages, views can obtain dynamic information about their environment that, because it is dynamic, can not be passed in through configuration options.
-Round trip messages are special in that they will continue to be passed up the hierarchy until they are handled - no entry in the `passMessages` hash is required.
+Round trip messages are special in that they will continue to be passed up the hierarchy until they are handled - regardless of the value of each intermediate view's `passMessages` property.
 If they are not handled, `spawn()` returns `undefined`.

 ### <a name="onMessages"></a>view.onMessages